 - Where can I get more information (Kuvan)?

 What is sapropterin (Kuvan)?

-Sapropterin is used to help the body activate the enzyme needed to control blood levels of phenylalanine.
-This medication is used in people with PKU.
+Sapropterin is used to lower blood levels of phenylalanine in people with a certain type of PKU.

-Sapropterin may also be used for other purposes not listed in this medication guide.
+Sapropterin may also be used for purposes not listed in this medication guide.

 What are the possible side effects of sapropterin (Kuvan)?